Email Processing in Lua

 function intercept(ctx)

--- Output of a string at the NOTICE level to the Dr.Web for UNIX Mail Servers log
+-- Output of the string at the NOTICE level to the Dr.Web for UNIX Mail Servers log

 dw.notice("Intercept function started.")

--- Output of the scanning results to the Dr.Web for UNIX Mail Servers log
+-- Output to the Dr.Web for UNIX Mail Servers log the scanning results of

 -- dnsxl.server1.org